E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

 \subsection{Problem Setup}

 Let $\mathcal{P}$ denote the set of possible pre-change distributions, which could in general be a nonparametric class.
-Each $P \in \mathcal P$ is a distribution over an infinite sequence of random variables.
-We do not assume the observations in the sequence to be independent.
+We do not assume the observations in the sequence to be independent or identically distributed: each $P \in \mathcal P$ is a distribution over an infinite sequence of random variables.